 While the risotto is cooking, melt the butter in a small pot or frying pan, and fry off the sage leaves until they crisp up.
 Drain on kitchen paper and set aside.

 When the risotto is cooked, stir in the baby spinach leaves until they are wilted.
-Add the cream fraiche and season the dish with salt and pepper.
+Add the cream fraiche and grated cheese and season the dish with salt and pepper.

-Top the risotto with the roasted cauliflower and crispy sage leaves and serve straight away.
+Top the risotto with the roasted cauliflower and crispy sage leaves and additional grated cheese and serve straight away.

 Find me on Instagram